janhq/jan/docs/docs/docs/01_introduction.md

 ### Local Filesystem

-- Jan runs on top of standard structure of local files on user's filesystem
-- This allows for composability and tinkerability
+Jan use the local filesystem for data persistence, similar to VSCode.
+This allows for composability and tinkerability.

 ```sh=
 /janroot               # Jan's root folder (e.g. ~/jan)